Food Valley: Europe's hotspot for Agri-Food innovation

 - Bieze Food Group, Dupont, Innova Market Insights, Moba, Vion, Dishman, and Jansen Poultry Equipment.

-Supported in many ways by Oost NL, all of them once made the strategic decision to set up shop in a region that is also intimately connected with Agri-Food networks in Europe, North America, Africa and Asia.
+Supported in many ways by Oost NL, all of them once made the strategic decision to set up shop in a region that is connected with Agri-Food networks in Europe, North America, Africa and Asia.

 Food Valley is home to a wide array of public/private Agri-Food knowledge organizations.